 henry@breakwaterstrategy.com

-A member of Phi Beta Kappa, Henry holds an A.B., summa cum laude, from Kenyon College, where he wrote an award-winning honors thesis on early modern Islamic history.
-His academic work has been published by Columbia University Press.
-Based in Washington, DC, he can often be found at dLeña for dinner, Jane Jane for craft cocktails, and the Mount Vernon Triangle farmers market for Saturday morning shopping.
+A member of Phi Beta Kappa, Henry graduated summa cum laude from Kenyon College and authored an award-winning honors thesis on early modern Islamic history, later published by Columbia University Press.
+Based in Washington, DC, he can often be found at [solidcore] for pilates, Jane Jane for craft cocktails, and Pearl’s for a Saturday bagel (egg-and-cheese on poppy seed, never toasted).